Build Essential Product skills with the Human Skills Wheel

 Here’s how to use the Human Skills Wheel:

 1. For each segment ask yourself, “On a scale from 1-10 (with 10 being the ideal), how would you describe your level of ___________ (Self-awareness, Resilience, Empathy, etc)?”
 This initial score should be a general representation of where you think you are.
 It’s a place to start, so don’t overthink it.
-Definitions of the human skills in the wheel are below.
+Definitions of the human skills in the wheel are below as are questions to consider to help you determine your score.

 2. Rate each segment on the canvas, and draw a line that connects the points until you have a second ‘inner’ wheel.
 This can help you to visually understand where you are compared to your ideal.